This post mainly focuses on interview questions asked in the data science interview.

 6. How to decide which type of analysis (univariate, bivariate, multivariate) should be done for a given problem?

 Answer: Univariate analysis is done only when a feature is needed to be explored.
-It is used to check frequency distribution, anomaly detection, and statistical analysis.
+It helps to check frequency distribution, anomaly detection, and statistical analysis.

-Bivariate/Multivariate analysis is done to find out the relationship between two independent variables.
+Bivariate/Multivariate analysis helps in finding out the relationship between two independent variables.

 So if you want to remove outliers, you need to check each feature separately.
 If the use case requires checking that how much the dependent variable varies along with the independent variable, you need to check bivariate analysis.

 Answer: Outliers can be removed using several methods like clustering, Z-Score, inter quantile range.
-These methods are used to detect outliers, but we can set the threshold using the above methods to remove them.
+These methods help in detecting outliers, but we can set the threshold using the above methods to remove them.